vvs0x/dotfiles/README.md

 </p>
 </h1>

 MacOS dotfiles built around a keyboard-driven workflow.
-Caps Lock is remapped to `Ctrl + Option + Cmd` via Karabiner-Elements, creating a dedicated modifier key that never conflicts with native macOS shortcuts.
+Caps Lock is remapped to `ctrl + option + cmd` via Karabiner-Elements, creating a dedicated modifier key that never conflicts with native macOS shortcuts.
 AeroSpace picks up this hyper key for all window management bindings, keeping everything on a clean, conflict-free keyboard layer.

 ## What's Inside